The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: Introduction

-NP models often include a Higgs boson with new features, for instance, besides SM deviations contained in the Flavor-Conserving (FC) Higgs-fermion couplings, it is possible to have Flavor-Violating (FV) Higgs-fermions interactions.
-These FV Higgs couplings could arise at tree-level, as in the Two-Higgs Doublet Model (2HDM) ~\cite{Diaz:2002uk,DiazCruz:2004pj,Primulando:2019ydt,Ghosh:2021jeg}, or they could be induced at loop-levels too, as in the Minimal SUSY SM (MSSM)~\cite{DiazCruz:2002er,Alvarado:2016par,PhysRevD.71.035011}.
-It is possible to probe these Lepton Flavor Violation (LFV) effects at low-energies, through the LFV decays $l_b \to l_a +\gamma$, $l_a \to l_b l_b l_c$ ~\cite{PhysRevD.71.035011,Kubo:2006yx,TheMEG:2016wtm,Nomura:2020dzw}.
-However, it is also possible to test LFV Higgs interactions by searchi,ng for the Higgs decays ~\cite{DiazCruz:1999xe,DiazCruz:2004tr,Herrero:2009ad,Herrero:2017myd,Barradas-Guevara:2017ewn,Arana-Catania:2013xma,Hue:2015fbb,THAO2017159}.
-In particular, the most recent LHC search for LFV Higgs decays, with center-of-mass energy $\sqrt{s} =13$ TeV, and an integrated luminosity of $36.1$ fb$^{-1}$, has provided stronger bounds.
-In particular, ATLAS gives $\br(h \to e \tau)=0.47\%(0.34^{0.13}_{-0.10})\%$, $\br(h \to \mu \tau)=0.28\%(0.37^{0.14}_{-0.10}\%)$~\cite{2020135069}, while in the case of CMS the observed (expected) upper limits on the production cross section times the branching fraction vary from 51.9 (57.4) fb to 1.6 (2.1) fb for the $\mu \tau$ and from 94.1 (91.6) fb to 2.3 (2.3) fb for the $e\tau$ decay modes~\cite{Sirunyan_2020}.
+NP models often include a Higgs boson with new features, for instance, besides SM deviations for the Flavor-Conserving (FC) Higgs-fermion couplings, it is possible to have Flavor-Violating (FV) Higgs-fermions interactions.
+These FV Higgs couplings could arise at tree-level, as in the Two-Higgs Doublet Model (2HDM) of type III~\cite{Diaz:2002uk,DiazCruz:2004pj,Primulando:2019ydt,Ghosh:2021jeg}, or they could be induced at loop-levels, as in the Minimal SUSY SM (MSSM)~\cite{DiazCruz:2002er,Alvarado:2016par,PhysRevD.71.035011}.
+It is possible to explore those Lepton Flavor Violation (LFV) effects at low-energies, through the LFV decays $l_b \to l_a\gamma$, $l_a \to l_b l_b l_c$~\cite{PhysRevD.71.035011,Kubo:2006yx,TheMEG:2016wtm,Nomura:2020dzw}.
+However, it is also possible to test these interactions by searching for the Higgs decays~\cite{DiazCruz:1999xe,DiazCruz:2004tr,Herrero:2009ad,Herrero:2017myd,Barradas-Guevara:2017ewn,Arana-Catania:2013xma,Hue:2015fbb,THAO2017159}.
+In particular, the most recent search for LFV Higgs decays at LHC, with center-of-mass energy $\sqrt{s} =13$ TeV, and an integrated luminosity of $36.1$ fb$^{-1}$, has provided stronger bounds for the corresponding branching ratios.
+In particular, ATLAS reports $\br(h \to e \tau)=0.47\%(0.34^{0.13}_{-0.10})\%$, $\br(h \to \mu \tau)=0.28\%(0.37^{0.14}_{-0.10}\%)$~\cite{2020135069}, which are consistent with a zero value.
+In turn, CMS reports (expected) upper limits on the production cross section times the branching fraction, which vary from 51.9 (57.4) fb to 1.6 (2.1) fb for the $\mu \tau$ and from 94.1 (91.6) fb to 2.3 (2.3) fb for the decay mode $e\tau$~\cite{Sirunyan_2020}.